divyanshuxpandey/mMARS-multi_Modal_AI_research_software/README.md

 - **Web Scraping:** Extracting information from web pages for data collection or analysis.

 ## Conclusion
-With its comprehensive set of features and cutting-edge AI technologies, M.A.R.S empowers users to unlock the full potential of their data and streamline their workflows.
-Whether it's extracting insights from documents, analyzing code, or transcribing audio, M.A.R.S offers unparalleled capabilities for information access and analysis.
+With its comprehensive set of features and cutting-edge AI technologies, mMARS empowers users to unlock the full potential of their data and streamline their workflows.
+Whether it's extracting insights from documents, analyzing code, or transcribing audio, mMARS offers unparalleled capabilities for information access and analysis.

 ## Getting Started
-To get started with M.A.R.S, follow these steps:
+To get started with mMARS, follow these steps:
 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. You can get your Google API key [here](https://ai.google.dev/tutorials/setup).
 Run the `mmars.py` file to launch the application.